MisterHW/Notes/FreeCAD_OpenEMS/stub_filter_problem_setup.md

-# Microstripline With A Stub
+# Microstrip Transmission Line With A Stub

 If you're interested in antennas, high-frequency simulation of circuit structures, custom components (e.g. magnetics) and a mix of CAD models and lumped components working as a circuit, FDTD may be for you.
 Below is a first example that should help to get a foot on the ground with OpenEMS and the other tools involved.